Skip Ribbon Commands

 Diagnosed with systemic sclerosis and pulmonary hypertension, Mdm Haslina relies on the use of a Personal Mobility Device to get around and long term oxygen therapy to cope with her worsening symptoms such as severe fatigue, chest pain, heart palpitations and shortness of breath.

-With the help of Heart To Heart Fund, she received a portable oxygen concentrator which provides her added mobility and allows her to continue giving hope to others by supporting fellow patients who face similar health challenges.
+With the help of Heart To Heart Fund, she received a portable oxygen concentrator which provides her added mobility, and allows her to continue giving hope to others by supporting fellow patients who face similar health challenges.

 Read her full story and other hopeful stories here.